Paul Goldschmidt Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).
+- The White Sox's 4.56 team ERA ranks 24th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 123 total home runs at a rate of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up 124 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The righty last pitched on Sunday against the Oakland Athletics, when he went 3 2/3 innings, allowing two earned runs while giving up three hits.
+- The right-hander last pitched on Wednesday against the Toronto Blue Jays, when he threw six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.